 Prisoners of Chelmno

-What is the German Holocaust?
+What Is the German Holocaust?

 Jews were not the only targets during the German Holocaust.
 Disabled people, Roma or Gypsies, Catholics, Jehovah's Witnesses, homosexuals, and others were also deemed unworthy races, although Jews were by far the most targeted.
 In 1933, Europe had over 9 million people who considered themselves Jews.
 Less than 3 million survived by the end of the Holocaust.
-Many who survived, had escaped and moved to the United States or other countries.
+Many lived in countries that Hitler's Nazi regime overtook during World War II.
+Many of those who survived had escaped and moved to the United States or other countries.

 Gravesite at Chelmno of Prisoners

-Jews In Concentration Camp
+Jews in Concentration Camp

 Concentration camps were used for several purposes, although all were run by those trained by Theodore Eiche's school.

-Theodore Eiche created the concentration camp system, and even ran a school where he trained people towards leading them.
-Most belonged to the Dead Head's Unit referred to as the SS's Totenkopfverbände.
-Many of the guards were chosen since they also attended the school.
-These men were trained on several different ways to run the concentration camps, although all were trained on killing innocent human beings, even those who ran labor camps.
-They were trained to kill those who had lost their usefulness.
-Here are the different types of concentration camps:
+Theodore Eiche created the concentration camp system and even ran a school where he trained people towards leading them.
+Most belonged to the Dead Head's Unit, referred to as the SS's Totenkopfverbände, which is where they chose many of the guards.
+They trained the men in several different ways on how to run the concentration camps.
+All knew how to kill innocent human beings.
+Even those who ran labor camps were taught to kill those who had lost their usefulness.

 Photos of AuschwitzClick thumbnail to view full-size